 Our latest Call for Submissions is now closed.
 New calls will be announced here.
 Stay tuned for the House of Zolo’s Journal of Speculative Fiction, Volume 3, coming in the Summer of 2021.

-The HOZ Journal of Speculative Literature is a new literary magazine featuring quality works of speculative fiction and poetry.
-We call for new work in short story and poetry.
-We have two deadlines per year and produce two editions of the HOZ journal annually.
-Our first Deadline: July 15, 2019 has passed — thank you to all who submitted.
+The HOZ Journal of Speculative Literature is a literary magazine that features quality works of speculative fiction and poetry.
+We have two submission deadlines per year and produce two editions of the HOZ journal annually.

 What we look for in Fiction

 HOZ is looking for literature that explores possibilities for the future.
 We want challenging short stories that are character driven, that reimagine the world and our place in it.
-We are looking for radical authors, feminist authors, LGBTQ2S authors, authors who experiment.
+We are looking for: BIPOC authors, feminist authors, LGBTQ2S authors, radical authors, authors who experiment.
 Themes that thrill us: transhumanism, artificial intelligence, genetic engineering, new systems, resistance, activism, queer perspectives, feminist perspectives, nature.

 We are not interested in stories that concern the reinvention of empire, rehashing of old narratives, or excessive violence.
-We entertain all genre based stories so long as they concern the future and especially if related to our favourite themes.
+We entertain all genre based stories so long as they concern the future and especially if related to our current theme.
 That said, we are looking for the best speculative fiction stories, so if you think you have something we might want, please consider sending it.